jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-12-agents-and-verification.md

 \end{aligned}
 $$

 This $\Delta \langle \tau \rangle$ is the additional time gained/lost.
-We want this to be negative so that we **reduce** the total time we spend on tasks.
-We quickly see that to reduce this, we just need the probability of success to be less than the verification ratio.
+This must be negative to **reduce** the total time spent on tasks.
+It is evident that to reduce this, the probability of success simply needs to be greater than the verification ratio.

-### Try Until You Give Up
+### Try Until Success

-One day, we'll have an abundance of models, and we may even be able to have them retry and randomize until they succeed.
+Eventually, an abundance of models with automated retries and randomization will be used to solve tasks.
 What happens in the best case?

 The cases are simple: